 Paradise Hills displays an almost textbook assortment of different soil conditions that comprise ancient Pacific seabed formations of greenstone, sandstone, limestone, shale, white volcanic tuffs and pyroclastic lava flows.

 Cabernet Sauvignon is planted on the porous volcanic soils that produce wines with concentrated tannins and complex flavors.

-Cabernet Franc and Petit Verdot are planted on a very steep east facing slope of clay loam over fractured rocks at the top of the canyon.
+Cabernet Franc is planted on an east facing slope of clay loam over fractured rocks at the top of the canyon.
 Natural protection from the hot afternoon sun allows the maturation of the grapes to be extended ten days later than valley floor or west facing vineyards.